balupeddireddy08/GenAI-Research-Assistant/docker/CI-CD-SETUP.md

 ### Common Issues

 1. **Docker build fails**: Check the GitHub Actions logs for specific error messages

-2. **Hugging Face deployment fails**: Ensure your HF_TOKEN has write permissions
+2. **Hugging Face deployment fails**:
+   - Ensure your HF_TOKEN has write permissions
+   - Check if the Space is already running - you may need to stop it before redeploying

+3. **Permission denied errors**:
+   - These are handled by our custom entrypoint script that uses writable directories
+   - If you see new permission errors, you may need to further modify the entrypoint script

-3. **Application starts but doesn't work**: Verify environment variables are set correctly
+4. **Application starts but doesn't work**:
+   - Verify environment variables are set correctly in Hugging Face Space settings
+   - Check the application logs in the Space settings

 ### Logs

 - View GitHub Actions logs in the "Actions" tab of your repository
-- View Hugging Face Space logs in the Space settings
+- View Hugging Face Space logs in the Space settings under the "Logs" tab

 ## Manual Deployment